Tougher mathematical puzzles for better solvers

 And before even seeing the number, Dick shouts "GOT IT!"
 How many coins did each receive?

-Solved by: Nick McGrath, Denis Borris
+Solved by: Nick McGrath, Denis Borris, P.M.A.
+Hakeem, Ender Aktulga

 The Mummy (contributed by Sudipta Das)